porterjamesj/resume/sections/03_cdis_gdc.md

 - **Software Engineer**, November 2014 - November 2015

-    *Center for Data Intensive Science, Genomic Data Commons Team* — Chicago, Illinois
+    *University of Chicago [Center for Data Intensive Science](http://cdis.uchicago.edu/), Genomic Data Commons Team* — Chicago, Illinois

-    - Migrated almost 2 PB of genomic data from a legacy storage into new S3-compatible storage.
+    - Migrated almost 2 PB of genomic data from legacy storage systems into new S3-compatible storage.
     - Imported and harmonized metadata from poorly organized legacy systems into PostgreSQL / Elasticsearch.
-    - Developed HTTP APIs and backend services for accessing genomic data and metadata.
+    - Developed HTTP APIs and backend services for accessing genomic data and metadata, primarily using Python.
-    - Developed and maintained configuration for operational aspects of the system, including deployment, service discovery, etc.
+    - Developed and maintained configuration for operational aspects of the system, including deployment, service discovery, etc., using Saltstack and Consul.